kevinpt/evfs/doc/rst/api/shims.rst

 The chunking algorithm is designed to work on systems that don't record timestamps.
-When a container is opened the chunks are scanned to find the start and end of the sequence.
-This requires that a single gap is present in the chunk number sequence.
-If there are multiple gaps in the sequence, these two end points can't be unambiguously identified and the container is unusable.
-There is an optional repair procedure that will drop enough chunks to restore a valid sequence.
-This should be unlikely to happen if you only write to the container in append mode.
-Set :c:var:`repair_corrupt` to ``true`` in the configuration struct to activate repairs when opening a container.
+When a container is opened the chunks are scanned to find the start and end of the sequence using the generation flag encoded into the file names.
 If you perform random access writes in the middle of the file there is a risk of a chunk disappearing or becoming zero length if a system fault happens.

 The rotation process only involves deleting the oldest chunk at the start of the file.
 This minimizes the amount of filesystem activity on flash based